-- 1 cup whole milk
+- 1 cup whole milk, room temperature

-- 1 egg yolk
+- 1 large egg yolk, room temperature

 - 1 tablespoon cornstarch

-- Pinch of salt
+- Pinch of salt, preferably kosher

-- 1/2 teaspoon vanilla
+- 1/2 teaspoon vanilla extract

-- 1 tablespoon butter
+- 1 tablespoon unsalted butter, room temperature

-- Whipped cream, for garnish
+- Homemade Whipped Cream, for garnish

-- In a food processor, grind up 1/4 cup pistachios until they are in tiny pieces.
+- In a mini food processor, grind up 1/4 cup pistachios until they are in tiny pieces.
 Add 2 tablespoons sugar and water then grind until a paste forms.

-- Remove from the heat and whisk in vanilla and butter.
-Whisk until the butter has melted.
+- Remove from the heat and whisk in vanilla and butter until butter has melted.

 Source: Adjusted from Joy The Baker